kerberos-io/factory/kubernetes/README.md

     kubectl get svc -n kerberos-factory

-You should see the service `factory-lb` being created, together with and IP address assigned from MetalLB pool.
+You should see the service `factory-lb` being created, together with and IP address assigned from the MetalLB pool or cloud provider.

         NAME                               TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)        AGE
     --> factory-lb                         LoadBalancer   10.107.209.226   192.168.1.81   80:30636/TCP   24m

 ### (Optional) Ingress

-By default Kerberos Factory deployment will use and create a `LoadBalancer` through MetalLB.
-This means that Kerberos Factory will be granted an internal IP from which you can navigate to and consume the Kerberos Factory UI.
+By default Kerberos Factory deployment will use and create a `LoadBalancer`.
+This means that Kerberos Factory will be granted an internal/external IP from which you can navigate to and consume the Kerberos Factory UI.
 However if you wish to use the `Ingress` functionality by assigning a readable DNS name, you'll need to modify a few things.

 First make sure to install either Traefik or Ingress-nginx, following sections below.
 Once you have chosen an `Ingress`, open the `./kerberos-factory/ingress.yaml` configuration file.
 At the of the bottom file you will find an endpoint, similar to the `Ingress` file below.
-Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).
+Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP address as the Traefik/Ingress-nginx IP address).

         spec:
           rules: